verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Jaeger v1.34.1
 - Rancher v2.6.8

-Components added
+Components added:

 - Rancher Backup Operator v2.1.3
 - Velero v1.8.1
 - Velero Plugin For AWS v1.4.1

-Components removed
+Components removed:

 - Config Map Reload

-Fixes
+Fixes:

-- Resolved an issue where Verrazzano started to perform an install immediately after an upgrade was performed and before all components were ready
+- Resolved an issue where Verrazzano started to perform an install immediately after an upgrade was performed and before all components were ready.
-- Resolved an issue where application pods that required an Istio sidecar were not being restarted after upgrade
+- Resolved an issue where application pods that required an Istio sidecar did not restart after the upgrade.
-- Resolved unnecessary temporary file cleanup for helm overrides after install or upgrade
+- Resolved unnecessary temporary file cleanup for helm overrides after install or upgrade.
-- Resolved an issue with Verrazzano resource status conditions being appended as duplicates instead of updated
+- Resolved an issue with Verrazzano resource status conditions being appended as duplicates instead of updated.
-- Resolved issue where Verrazzano Monitoring Operator was querying OpenSearch before it was ready
+- Resolved an issue where Verrazzano Monitoring Operator was querying OpenSearch before it was ready.
-- Resolved an issue where Verrazzano Platform Operator transitioned to a ready condition before all webhook context paths were ready
+- Resolved an issue where Verrazzano Platform Operator transitioned to a ready condition before all webhook context paths were ready.
-- Updated base and other images to resolves CVEs
+- Updated base and other images to resolves CVEs.

 ### v1.3.5